 Canada’s anti-spam legislation makes it illegal for a person or organization to send unsolicited electronic messages (such as email, or a social media messaging platform), to install a computer program without consent, to make false or misleading electronic representations, or to collect electronic addresses without authorization.

 In addition to covering spam, the legislation and its related regulations also attempt to cover spyware, address harvesting and false and misleading representations involving the use of any means of telecommunications (e.g. SMS, social networking, websites, URL's and other locators, applications, blogs, etc).
 Violations may result in an administrative monetary penalty (AMP).
 The maximum amount of an AMP, per violation, for an individual is $1 million, and for a business, it is $10 million.
 CASL sets out a list of factors considered in the determination the amount of the AMP.
-In addition to the possibility of fines levied by enforcement agency, the legislation will also phase in a private right of action, effective July 1, 2017.

 A Commercial Electronic Message (CEM) is any electronic message that is for a commercial purpose, encouraging participation in a commercial activity.
 In determining whether a message is encouraging a commercial activity, consideration should be given to the content of the message, contact information, as well as any hyperlinks to a website or database and the degree to which they promote a commercial activity.
 CEMs would include an offer to purchase, sell, barter, or lease a product, goods or services, or an offer to provide a business, investment or gaming opportunity.